spaceman1412/QuickSummary/README.md

 - **On a Real Device (Release Mode)**:
   - You can bypass the debug token requirement by running the app directly on a physical iOS device.

+## App architecture

+This project follows a modular architecture that separates the main application, the share extension, and shared components into three distinct targets:

+- **QuickSummary**: The main application target, containing the user interface and primary app logic.
+- **QuickSummaryShareExtension**: The share extension target, enabling users to summarize content from any app.
+- **QuickSummaryShared**: A shared framework containing all the business logic, including services, models, and utilities, used by both the main app and the share extension.

+This modular design improves code reusability and maintainability by centralizing shared functionality in a single framework.

 ## Contributing